bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 The spirit of the words is what we should aim to bring into the light, and not just the bare words.

-#### A theme can be chosen first, A text can then be selected, Which supports that theme
+#### A theme can be chosen first, A text can then be selected, which supports that theme

 ### Distinguishing characteristics of the topical sermon